CommitteeOfZero/compendium/scripting/expressions.md

   * `token[0] > 0`: The token is an operator.
   * `token[0] < 0`: The token is an immediate value.
   * `token[0] == 0`: End of expression.
 * The last byte of the token indicates **precedence**.
 Operators with highest precedence must be evaluated first.
 For immediate values, precedence is meaningless, but the byte is still present.
 "End of expression" tokens do not conclude with a precedence byte.
-Operator types do not have
+Operator types have no implicit precedence rules (in binary SC3), the only thing that matters is this value.
 * Operators only consist of the token type and precedence byte, immediate values may have more bytes in between, see below.

 Expressions (and all included terms) evaluate to **32-bit signed integers**.